 iii.
 Jesus made the way to peace with others: For Jesus is our peace, who has made the both one and broken down the middle wall of division between us.
 (Ephesians 2:14)

 iv.
 This word of peace is especially meaningful set in the context of conflict – tribulation and overcome both speak of battles to fight.
-“He promises a peach which co-exists with tribulation and disturbances, a peach which is realized in and through conflict and struggle.”
+“He promises a peace which co-exists with tribulation and disturbances, a peace which is realized in and through conflict and struggle.”
 (Maclaren)

 v.
 This promise was especially powerful for those eleven disciples.
 “He predicted their desertion in the very saying in which He assured them of the peace He would give them.
 He loved them for who they were and despite their shortcomings.”
 (Morris)

 c.
 In the world you will have tribulation: Jesus also made the promise of tribulation.
 Peace is offered to us, but tribulation is promised.
 When we become Christians we may bring fewer problems upon ourselves, but we definitely still have them.

 i.
 Understanding this removes a false hope.
 Struggling Christians often hope for the day when they will laugh at temptation and there will be one effortless victory after another.
 We are promised struggle as long as we are in this world; yet there is peace in Jesus.

 ii.
 “There is no avoiding it; it is not a paradise, but a purgatory to the saints.
 It may be compared to the Straits of Magellan, which is said to be a place of that nature, that which way soever a man set his course, he shall be sure to have the wind against him.”
 (Trapp)